elucidator8918/Nasa-Space-Apps/README.md

 1. Clone the repository: `git clone https://github.com/elucidator8918/Nasa-Space-Apps.git`
 2. Navigate to the project directory: `cd Nasa-Space-Apps`
-3. Install the required Python packages: `pip install -r requirements.txt`
-4. Set up Ngrok for exposing your local server to the internet.
+3. Set up Ngrok for exposing your local server to the internet.

 ## Usage